Turmeric For Dogs: The Ultimate Guide

 Tinctures are nice because they allow you to give your dog a precise dose.
 As well, they absorb into the bloodstream at a faster rate for quicker results.

 How do we give our dogs the best health possible?
 Well, the difficult answer is a lot as they will all come together for maximum protection.
 There is no single cure-all, and we need to pay attention to preventive health as much as we do when treating a medical condition.

 Fortunately, we are here to help and offer numerous ways that you can do day to day — without much effort — to improve your pet’s health.
-CBD and turmeric are a great start and can go incredibly far in both preventive health and treatment.
+CBD and turmeric are a great start and may go incredibly far in both preventive health as an alternative to prescribed medications.

 While often delivering fantastic results, conventional medications can spell some seriously bad news.
-Fortunately, we have study after study showing how both CBD and turmeric can help lower reliance on them avoiding side effects.
+Fortunately, we have scientific studies after study showing how both CBD and turmeric can help lower reliance on them avoiding side effects.

 For more information on CBD for pet health, click here!

 Ivana Vukasinovic grew up in Serbia and attended the University of Belgrade where she received a degree in Veterinary medicine in 2012 and later completed surgical residency working mostly with livestock.
 Her first year of practice was split between busy small animal practice and emergency clinic, and after two more years of treating many different species of animals, she opened her own veterinary pharmacy where an interest in canine and feline nutrition emerged with an accent on fighting animal obesity.
 In her free time, she acts as a foster parent for stray animals before their adoption, likes to read SF books and making salted caramel cookies.

 P.S.
 We Love You!

 The Innovet Team